blackmacy/Face-Detector/README.md

 # Face Recognition Web Application

+A full stack project that can recognize and detect human's face using Clarifai Machine Learning API.

 See demo [here](https://face-detector-project.herokuapp.com)

 * Builed a User Interface API using React.js and styled with CSS that included user interaction (login, logout, signup).